These are the most common issues

 - Reduce Clutter – Manually sort through documents and delete items you no longer need.

-Sometimes an upgrade is necessary to breathe new life to your MacBook.
+Sometimes an upgrade is necessary to breathe new life into your MacBook.
 However, Apple discourages users from opening their computers and working on it themselves.
 But that’s not to say it’s impossible to make the necessary upgrades on your own.

-Before buying RAM or a new solid state hard drive, you should check with Apple to see what kind your model can support or if your Mac can handle hard drive upgrades at all.
+Before buying RAM or a new solid-state hard drive, you should check with Apple to see what kind your model can support or if your Mac can handle hard drive upgrades at all.
 The best site to find compatible SSD drives for your Mac is Crucial.